rogerwong2/ghostBot/README.md

 # ghostBot
-a simple coc bot, unfinished
+a simple coc bot, unfinished.
+Build from pokubot